mseto97/automation-exercise-cypress/cypress/GETTING_STARTED.md

 If you want to run tests without using the Cypress Test Runner (UI), you can run them in **headless mode**.

-To run a specific test file in headless mode:
+### To run a specific test file in headless mode:

   npx cypress run --spec "[path to the spec file]" --config-file 'cypress/config/[test or dev].config.ts'

+  or to run with default env settings (dev)

+  npx cypress run --spec "[path to the spec file]"

-Example:
+### Example:

   npx cypress run --spec "cypress/e2e/api/verifyLogin-endpoint.cy.ts" --config-file 'cypress/config/dev.config.ts'

+  or

+  npx cypress run --spec "cypress/e2e/api/verifyLogin-endpoint.cy.ts"

 The test results will be displayed directly in the terminal.